 The ICN Food List

-The ICN is pleased to release a new revision of the ICN Food List blending the data obtained in the new IC diet studies in conjunction with information and reports gathered from IC patients and support groups for the last twenty years.
+When you’re ready to expand your diet, the ICN Food List will help you choose foods that may be more bladder friendly.
 This diet list replaces old, outdated lists.
-The 2012 ICN Food list combines information from patients and research studies into a comprehensive, alphabetized list of foods, offering bladder friendly, try it and caution variations of foods.
+The 2012 ICN Food list is the most current and combines information from patients and research studies into a comprehensive, alphabetized list of foods, offering bladder friendly, try it and caution variations of foods.
 A major goal of this document is to provide a list of foods for those patients who find themselves confused and/or afraid to eat.
 This new guide is a thirteen page document in printer friendly pdf format.
 To download your copy, please click the image below or the following link: http://ic-network.com/downloads/2012icnfoodlist.pdf

 The Worst “Risk” Foods